g60madman/android_packages_apps_VmobiUpdater/README.md

 How to Build
 ==========
-      git clone git@github.com:OTAUpdateCenter/ota-update-centre
+      $ git clone git@github.com:vmobi-jfltevzw/android_packages_apps_VmobiUpdater.git

-      Add to Eclipse, make your changes and export as an Android application! :D
+      Make sure your Android SDK is running API 15.
+Then add to Eclipse, make your changes and export as an Android application!